Archive for the ‘Media About Bullying’ Category

 Jonathan Martin, Miami Dolphins offensive lineman, left the team in October, 2013.
 His voluntary decision to leave an “abusive environment” caused a firestorm of controversy in the sports world.
 On January 29, 2014, Martin spoke publicly for the first time about his ordeal with former NFL coach, now NBC sports broadcaster Tony Dungy.

 Listen for his distinction between cruelty required on the field and character off the field.
 Exactly what Richard Sherman described as his “switch.”

 Follow the full NFL story in the Category list in the sidebar: NFL: Jonathan Martin

-Tags: Healthy Workplace Bill, legislation, workplace bullying
+Tags: David Yamada, greater boston, Healthy Workplace Bill, workplace bullying

-Posted in Broadcasts: Video, TV, radio, webinars, Good News | No Archived Comments | Post A Comment (
+Posted in Broadcasts: Video, TV, radio, webinars, Healthy Workplace Bill (U.S. campaign) | No Archived Comments | Post A Comment (